 MORE THAN JUST A SPARKLING GEM: WHAT YOU DIDN’T KNOW ABOUT DIAMONDS

-Diamonds are made of carbon – but there’s something almost supernatural about them.
+Beyond the 4Cs of white diamonds is a multitude of fascinating facts.
+Despite the fact that diamonds are made of carbon, there’s something almost supernatural about them.
 Just the word ‘diamond’ invokes luxury, desirability and toughness.
 Yet when we think of the element carbon we are more likely to think of charcoal: soft, black, opaque, earthy, lightweight.
 In contrast with carbon in its low pressure form as charcoal or graphite, carbon atoms in diamond are fixed together in a strong, three dimensional network.
 This leads to unique physical properties: diamond is a clear, extremely hard, often colourless mineral with a very high density.

 Diamonds sparkle and have internal “fire” because of their very high refractive index.
 This means light is “caught” inside the crystal and re-reflected off the internal surfaces.
 Faces and facets made by gem cutters accentuate this property.